moq-wg/moq-transport/draft-lcurley-warp.md

 The prevailing belief is that UDP-based protocols are more expensive and don't "scale".
 While it's true that UDP is more difficult to optimize than TCP, QUIC itself is proof that it is possible to reach performance parity.

-The ability to scale a protocol actually depends on relay support: proxies, caches, CDNs, SFUs, etc.
+The ability to scale a live content transport actually depends on relay support: proxies, caches, CDNs, SFUs, etc.
 The success of HTTP-based protocols is due to the ability for a HTTP CDN to cache and deduplicate requests.

 It's difficult to build a CDN for live protocols that were not designed with relays in mind.